First do no harm. The responsible preservation and conservation of heritage master tapes.

 Revealing the true sound quality hidden in a master tape requires a playback hardware platform that is contributing no additional distortion.

 There are two predominate distortions introduced in analog tape playback.
-The first is time base degradation, known as wow and flutter and pitch change.
-It’s observable as unwanted frequency modulation and shift.
+The first is time base degradation, observable as frequency modulation and shift (known as wow and flutter and pitch change).

 Mylar-based tapes stretch (change in length) under tension.
 This makes recording and reproducing analog audio signals on these tapes challenging if you want to preserve the recording's time base accuracy.
-The solution was a servoed constant tension transport.
-Further reduction of time base corruption is accomplished by improving the mechanical quality of the transport mechanism.
-This approach is costly, but the results are audible.
+The solution is a servoed constant tension transport.
+Further reduction of time base corruption can be accomplished by improving the mechanical quality of the transport mechanism.
+This approach is costly, but the results are clearly audible.

 The second distortion is amplitude response error, observed as a non-linearity of signal magnitude plotted across the frequency spectrum.
 Once again, perfecting the mechanics of how the tape travels over the face of the reproducing head is the critical first step in controlling this distortion.
 Only after this is accomplished, should one turn to improving the playback electronic circuitry.

 Both of these distortion types are easily measured with suitable instrumentation.
 Both are readily detectable by trained listeners.

 Meet the reproducer, a reference-quality tape transport mechanism optimized for playback.